mirichan/rasta/README.md

-# Lucifer
+# Rasta

-He brings the light.
+Raster drawing, but more laid-back.

 ## Pre-requisites